Charlie Kirk: False claims and conspiracy theories

 According to Forbes, Kirk was known for "his repudiation of liberal college education and embrace of pro-Trump conspiracy theories".
 He promoted the Cultural Marxism conspiracy theory, and called universities "islands of totalitarianism".
 In a 2015 speech at the Liberty Forum of Silicon Valley, Kirk said he had applied for nomination to the U.S. Military Academy in West Point, New York, and was not accepted.
 He said that "the slot he considered his went to 'a far less-qualified candidate of a different gender and a different persuasion whose test scores he claimed he knew.
-He told The New Yorker in 2017 that he was being sarcastic when he said it.
-He told the Chicago Tribune in 2018 that "he was just repeating something he'd been told", while at a New Hampshire Turning Point event featuring Rand Paul in October 2019 he claimed he never said it.
+In 2017 he told The New Yorker that he was being sarcastic when he said it.
+In 2018 he told the Chicago Tribune that "he was just repeating something he'd been told", and in October 2019 at a New Hampshire Turning Point event featuring Rand Paul he claimed he never said it.

+Following the murder of George Floyd and subsequent protests, Kirk referred to him as a "scumbag", citing his criminal history, and referred to the city of Minneapolis (where he was killed) as "not the town it used to be".
 Kirk promoted debunked claims about George Floyd, such as that he was "illegally counterfeiting currency" and had once "put a gun to a pregnant woman's stomach".
 On Facebook, YouTube, and Rumble, Kirk repeatedly promoted the false claim that the medical examiner who performed the autopsy declared Floyd had died of an overdose.
 After a fact check by Agence France-Presse that noted the doctor stood by the classification of Floyd's death as a homicide, corrections were added to Kirk's posts on social media.